nus-cs2103-AY2021S1/ip/docs/README.md

 ## Features

 ### Add Todo Task
-Adds a new todo task with the specified description to the user’s list.
+Adds a new todo task with the specified description to the list.

 ### Add Deadline Task
-Adds a deadline task with the specified description and due date to the user’s list.
+Adds a deadline task with the specified description and due date to the list.

 ### Add Event Task
-Adds an event task with the specified description and event date to the user’s list.
+Adds an event task with the specified description and event date to the list.

 ### Finish Task
-Marks the task at the specified index in the user’s list as done.
+Marks the task at the specified index in the list as done.

 ### Delete Task
-Deletes the task at the specified index in the user’s list.
+Deletes the task at the specified index in the list.

 ### List Task
-Lists out all the tasks in the user’s list in the same order as they were entered.
+Lists out all the tasks in the list in the same order as they were entered.

 ### Find Task
-Lists out all the tasks that match user’s keyword even if the keyword is incomplete.
+Lists out all the tasks that match the keyword even if the keyword is incomplete.

 ### Exit Program
 Exits the program.